|

 The same would be true if you were working for a law firm and were given

-an assignment to write a report on a subject that was the focus of a
+an assignment to research a subject that was the focus of a

 lawsuit being handled by the firm.
 Law firms, like investment